 Quality professionals must consider how to best troubleshoot and control potentially problematic manufacturing processes to ensure acceptable quality at the end.
 While m any can be paralized by the investment and effort of acquiring an MES, experts know to look beyond the initial investment, considering the time and money that will ultimately be gained by incorporating such a system.
 A simple way to assess the value in such a tool is to walk through typical use cases and perform an ROI analysis with the vendor.

 Myth 3: “It’s just another system to manage.”

 We know IT already has to manage enough systems and ensure their operability.
 Some view manufacturing execution systems as just another item in a long list to support.
 This can be true if the system you decide to purchase is not compatible with the others you have in place.
 Newer “MES systems” integrate execution, enterprise quality management, and aftermarket service platforms throughout the manufacturing process to focus on preventive practices.
-The added breadth of functionality on an enterprise level can consolidate numerous systems together by becoming a one stop shop also eliminating many spreadsheets or databases around the shop.
+The added breadth of the functionality on an enterprise level can consolidate numerous systems together by becoming a one-stop-shop also eliminating many spreadsheets or databases around the shop.
 Many MES also offer ready integrations to common PLM and ERP systems.
 Moving operations to a broad and more robust solution should help relieve IT’s bandwidth by reducing the number of systems to manage.

 “Get the Most Out of Digital Manufacturing by Extending the Value of Your Manufacturing Execution System”, Rick Franzosa, Gartner, February 2016